 Freezing

-If you want to save some for later, wrap individual biscuits tightly in plastic wrap and place them in a freezer-safe bag.
-They’ll keep well for up to 2 months.
-Just thaw them at room temperature or overnight in the fridge before reheating.
+Want to save some magic for later?
+Wrap individual biscuits tightly in plastic wrap and place them in a freezer bag.
+They freeze wonderfully for up to a month.
+When you’re ready, thaw at room temperature before reheating.

 Reheating